bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 Thanks to anyone who actually read the entire way down here.
 I owe you a hearty handshake/hug once this pandemic is over.

-No real conclusions here, just the smug satisfications of writing some code that compiles. :open_mouth:
+No real conclusions here, just the smug satisfications of writing some parallel code that compiles :open_mouth: and works :boom: :boom: :boom:.

 ## Footnotes